KBNLresearch/omSipCreator/README.md

 - Does the batch manifest exist?
 - Can the batch manifest be opened and is it parsable?
 - Does the batch manifest contain exactly 1 instance of each mandatory column?
-- Does each *dirDisc* entry point to an existing directory?
+- Does each *jobID* entry point to an existing directory?
 - Is each *volumeNumber* entry an integer value?
 - Is each *carrierType* entry a permitted value (check against controlled vocabulary)?
 - Is each *carrierType* entry consistent with the values of *containsAudio* and *containsData*?
 - Is the value of the *success* flag 'True'?
 - Are all values of *jobID* within the batch manifest unique (no duplicate values)?
 - Are all instances of *volumeNumber* within each *carrierType* group unique?
-- Are all directories within the batch referenced in the batch manifest (by way of *dirDisc*)?
+- Are all directories within the batch referenced in the batch manifest (by way of *jobID*)?
-- Does each carrier directory (i.e. *dirDisc*) contain exactly 1 MD5 checksum file (identified by *.md5* file extension)?
+- Does each carrier directory (i.e. *jobID*) contain exactly 1 SHA-512 checksum file (identified by *.sha512* file extension)?
-- Does each carrier directory (i.e. *dirDisc*) contain any files?
+- Does each carrier directory (i.e. *jobID*) contain any files?
-- For each entry in the checksum file, is the MD5 checksum identical to the re-calculated checksum for that file?
+- For each entry in the checksum file, is the SHA-512 checksum identical to the re-calculated checksum for that file?
 - Does a carrier directory contain any files that are not referenced in the checksum file?
 - Does a search for *PPN* in the GGC catalogue result in exactly 1 matching record?

 In *write* mode omSipCreator performs the following additional checks:

 - Is the output directory a writable location?
 - Could a SIP directory be created for the current PPN?
 - Could a carrier directory be created for the current carrier?
 - Could the image file(s) for the current carrier be copied to its SIP carrier directory?
-- Does the MD5 checksum of each copied image file match the original checksum (post-copy checksum verification)?
+- Does the SHA-512 checksum of each copied image file match the original checksum (post-copy checksum verification)?

 Finally, omSipcreator will report a *warning* in the following situations: